Working group chair:

 - Marcy Erskine, IFRC (email@example.com)

 The Toolkit and Training Working Group is focused on identifying operational bottlenecks for achieving and sustaining universal coverage with ITNs, working with partners to find solutions and developing and disseminating guidance to support modifications to planning and implementation to improve ITN distribution outcomes.
-The Toolkit and Training Working Group works to ensure that best practices and innovative approaches implemented by national malaria programmes and partners are collected and shared in the form of operational guidance or case studies, as well as through AMP training sessions, to support high quality, effective and efficient ITN distribution through cross-country sharing of information.
+The Toolkit and Training Working Group works to ensure that best practices and innovative approaches implemented by national malaria programmes and partners are collected and shared in the form of operational guidance or case studies, as well as through AMP training sessions, webinars and technical issue-focused calls, to support high quality, effective and efficient ITN distribution through cross-country sharing of information.

 What do we do?